 Why should I forgive myself?

 Sin consciousness or guilt stunts the learning growth benefit that forgiveness provides.
 No one can fully move forward having a guilty conscience.
 Therefore, forgetting is one of the great keys of forgiveness.
 The heart functions the best by traveling light and not carrying excess baggage of sins that have already been forgiven.
-For of all parties involved in a forgiveness incident, the mental wounds must be treated.
+For of all parties involved in a forgiveness incident, the emotional pain must be treated.
 This means making a promise to allow mental wounds to heal and not open them up again.
 Without forgetting, sin consciousness will continue to tear open mental wounds that are trying to heal, in-addition to opening the door to additional negative outcomes.

 How To Forgive Myself